Altai Mountains: History

 The Altai Mountains have been identified as being the point of origin of a cultural enigma termed the Seima-Turbino Phenomenon which arose during the Bronze Age around the start of the 2nd millennium BC and led to a rapid and massive migration of peoples from the region into distant parts of Europe and Asia.

+The area was part of the Xiongnu Empire, the First Turkic Khaganate, the Uyghur Empire, and the Yeniseian Kyrgyzs.
+It was during this time that the local population became fully Turkicized culturally and linguistically.
+There is increasing evidence for a partial continuity from the eastern Scythians to the Turkic-speakers of the Altai region.

 Some historians believe that the Altai mountain region may have been the location where skiing was born, however this remains disputed.
-Evidence to support the claims includes several cave petroglyphs within the Altai Mountains in modern China that depicts human figures on skis that are chasing after an ibex.
-According to a study published by the Australian Rock Art Research Association (AURA) in 2016, this rock art was estimated to be between 4,000 and 5,250 years ago, which consequently meant it may be just as old or possibly older than ancient skiing rock art and artefacts located in Scandinavia.
-However, dating petroglyphs accurately with current technology, is very difficult.
-The oldest known texts that describes skiing, is from a Chinese text that dates to the Western Han Dynasty (206 BC to 24 AD) and refers to skiers in the Altai Mountains.
+Evidence to support the claims includes several cave petroglyphs within the Altai Mountains in modern China that depict human figures on skis that are chasing after an ibex.
+According to a study published by the Australian Rock Art Research Association (AURA) in 2016, this rock art was estimated to be from between 4,000 and 5,250 years ago, which consequently meant it may be just as old or possibly older than ancient skiing rock art and artefacts located in Scandinavia.
+However, dating petroglyphs accurately with current technology is very difficult.
+The oldest known text that describes skiing is from a Chinese text that dates to the Western Han Dynasty (206 BC to 24 AD) and refers to skiers in the Altai Mountains.